Whoaa512/starred/README.md

 - [TankerHQ/sdk-js](https://github.com/TankerHQ/sdk-js) - Tanker client-side encryption SDK for JavaScript
 - [antoinechalifour/memento](https://github.com/antoinechalifour/memento) - Memento is a development-only tool that caches HTTP calls once they have been executed.
 - [vmarchaud/openprofiling-node](https://github.com/vmarchaud/openprofiling-node) - OpenProfiling is a toolkit for collecting profiling data from production workload safely.
-- [BuilderIO/builder](https://github.com/BuilderIO/builder) - Drag and drop headless CMS for React, Vue, Svelte, Qwik, and more
+- [BuilderIO/builder](https://github.com/BuilderIO/builder) - Visual Development for React, Vue, Svelte, Qwik, and more
 - [DanielMSchmidt/apollo-opentracing](https://github.com/DanielMSchmidt/apollo-opentracing) - Performance trace your Apollo GraphQL server with Opentracing
 - [nodegui/react-nodegui](https://github.com/nodegui/react-nodegui) - Build performant, native and cross-platform desktop applications with native React + powerful CSS like styling.🚀
 - [voidcosmos/npkill](https://github.com/voidcosmos/npkill) - List any node_modules 📦 dir in your system and how heavy they are.
 You can then select which ones you want to erase to free up space 🧹